AbdulAhadSiddiqui11/Cacta/cacta-backend/README.md

+# Cacta uses Sanity as a headless CMS for its backend

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.